 If you have a problem with prescription drugs, it’s important to remember that you are consuming a drug which is in place to alleviate a certain pain or condition in the body.
 By consuming doses which surpass this, minimal to severe side effects can be experienced.
 Yet, the greatest concern is the habitual behaviours you can develop, known to lead to greater mental health issues, physical health conditions, a reduced quality of life and the potential to consume harder, more hazardous drugs.

-The sooner that addiction treatment can begin, the sooner that habitual behaviours can be suppressed, while also treating your existing pain disorder, behavioural condition or mental health problems.
+The sooner that addiction treatment can begin, the sooner that habitual behaviours can be suppressed.
+This will also treat your existing pain disorder, behavioural condition or mental health problems.
 Please be aware that if a dual diagnosis of addiction and a mental health condition is present, additional treatment options may be required.

 Addiction treatment available to overcome prescription drug abuse